elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

          ![Two happy penguins taking a selfie together in a snowy landscape](https://github.com/allisonhorst/stats-illustrations/blob/main/julie-mine-quarto-keynote/quarto_share.png?raw=true)
          "Artwork from "Hello, Quarto" keynote by Julia Lowndes and Mine Çetinkaya-Rundel, presented at RStudio Conference 2022.
 Illustrated by Allison Horst."

 You can make _reference image_ links very similar to how you would make inline links.
-Redoing the inline image link is a reference image link is left as an  :octicons-beaker-16: for the reader.
+Redoing the inline image link is a reference image link is left as an **exercise** for the reader.

 ### 3.3.5 Making Tables